Ford Fusion Hybrid Insurance Rates

 Rates are averaged for all Ford Fusion Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Affordable Ford Fusion Hybrid Insurance
+How to Find Affordable Ford Fusion Hybrid Insurance

-The list below is a brief review of the data that was covered above.
+The items below are a brief review of the ideas that were covered in the above illustrations.

-• Drivers with DUI or reckless driving convictions may pay on average $1,870 more annually for car insurance
+• Drivers considered higher risk with DUI or reckless driving convictions may pay on average $1,820 more annually to insure their Fusion Hybrid

 Rates by Driver Age